EkinEren/BookStore/README.md

 <li>Search for a specific book by title, author or any keyword.</li>
 <li>View the details of a book, such as a small summary, year it's published or authors.</li>
 <li>Add books you'd like to buy into your shopping cart.</li>
-<li>View the items in your cart and manage your purchases, remove an item from the cart, see total cost, checkout(not literally :) ).</li>
+<li>View the items in your cart and manage your purchases, remove an item from the cart, see total cost, see checkout.</li>
 </ul>

 ## Getting Started